notesofcliff/delve/README.md

 # Development

-In order to run Delve directly from the repo for development purposes, use the following commands to start:
+In order to run Delve directly from the repo for development purposes, use the following commands to perform standard tasks:

 ```bash
 git clone $REPO_DIR    # TODO